SumoLogic/sumologic-documentation/docs/cloud-soar/incidents-triage.md

 ### Working with events

-The Triage module is accessible from the Incidents section by clicking on Triage (or the name of the module if you have renamed it from the default of **Triage**).
-All events which have not been converted to an Incident will be displayed in a sortable table on the Triage main screen.
+The Triage module is accessible from the incidents section by clicking on Triage (or the name of the module if you have renamed it from the default of **Triage**).
+All events which have not been converted to an incident will be displayed in a sortable table on the Triage main screen.
 Events may be sorted by any column values by clicking on the appropriate column.

 <img src={useBaseUrl('img/cloud-soar/image58.png')} alt="Events" style={{border: '1px solid gray'}} width="800"/>